Do you like kumquats? Do you know how to eat a kumquat?

 Maybe I should back up and make sure you know what kumquats are?
 I had never heard of them or tried one before I had lived in California for many years, and when I did, I must say I wasn’t fond of them.
 Kumquats are tiny oblong shaped citrus fruits with a rather thick skin, considering how small the they are.
 They have a bit of sweetness to them, but the flavor is overwhelmingly sour.

-However, there’s a secret to eating kumquats, which I had never heard of, but it makes all the difference in the world in how they taste.
+I thought I knew how to eat a kumquat, however, there’s a secret to eating fresh kumquats, which I had never heard of, but it makes all the difference in the world in how they taste.
 A couple of years ago, a friend explained to me that in Taiwan they do one simple thing (which is rather counterintuitive to do at first, or at least it was to me) and immediately, the kumquat becomes so incredibly sweet!
 No, adding sugar or a sweetener is not the trick.

 How to Eat a Kumquat (So that it tastes sweeter!)

 After washing your kumquat, nibble off the skin at the top.

 Now squeeze the juice out from the top of the fruit.

 Pop the kumquat into your mouth and enjoy the sweet flavor, without any of the sour taste of the juice!
 Now you know how to eat a kumquat!